Tally's New Broadway: History

 Thomas Lincoln Tally became associated with the theater in March 1905 and by 1906, he had bought it and renamed it Tally's New Broadway.
 Tally began showing motion pictures in the theater and also reduced the theater's capacity to 500, which was still considered "very large."

 Tally owned and operated this theater until 1909, at which point he opened Tally's Broadway elsewhere on Broadway.
-This theater was demolished May 1910, at which point the building was occupied by its neighbor Silverwood's.
+This theater was demolished May 1910, at which point the building was occupied by its neighbor Silverwoods.
 The building was demolished in 1920.

 Architecture and design

 Tally's New Broadway was built of staff and featured a Moorish design.
 Outside, the theater's facade contained hundreds of incandescent lights.
-Inside, the auditorium was 37x55 feet, the stage 37x22 feet, and there was a five-foot pitch on the main floor from the rear to front.
+Inside, the auditorium was 37x55 ft, the stage 37x22 ft feet, and there was a 5 ft pitch on the main floor from the rear to front.
 The interior was decorated in bright colors.